Dichroic Glass jewelry is very pretty but what if you don't have the skills or money to buy or make the real deal?

 It is up to you to get an idea of the products you need by looking at these items and then maybe shop around online for better deals and choices.

-Have a go at using tin foil to create the faux dichroic glass look and let me know how you get on.
+Have a go at using tin foil to create the faux dichroic glass look and if you need any help, you can see my YouTube video tutorial here.